Terry Fox, Applicious Fair and Ukrainian Festival in Toronto

 Mennonite Central Committee (MCC) is a charitable organization providing relief and support around the world to those in need.
 Typically they partner with local agencies who would have more knowledge of the local situation.
 One type of fund-raising is the annual “relief sale”.

-We have more information at the official MCC Black Creek Pioneer Village Relief Sale site.
+We have more information at the official Toronto Mennonite Festival (MCC Black Creek Pioneer Village Relief Sale) site.

 "Log Cabin with Heart Quilt (89 x 102 inches)" for auction at the 2012 Black Creek Pioneer Village Relief Sale